YichaoOU/HemTools/docs/content/NGS_pipelines/methyseq.rst

 Usage
 ^^^^^

 This example only uses chr11 sequence for faster computation.
+We found some regions tend to have reads that are forced mapped by bwa.
+So it is not recommened to map to just one chr.
+For testing purposes, it is OK.

 ::